-The puzzle: Move 3 sticks in the 5 square figure and form 4 equal squares
+Move 3 sticks in the T-shaped 5 square figure and form 4 equal squares

-This is the seventh matchstick puzzle with solution.
-You have to move 3 matchsticks in a figure made up of 5 squares and reduce the number of squares to 4 with no stick left hanging.
-In how many ways can you do it?
-This is the third 5 square matchstick puzzle.
+Part I: Move 3 matchsticks in the T-shaped figure made up of 5 squares and reduce the number of squares to 4 with no stick left hanging.

 Recommended time is 10 minutes.

-Solution to the puzzle: Move 3 sticks from the 5 squares and form 4 equal squares
+Solution to the stick puzzle: Move 3 sticks from the T-shaped 5 squares and form 4 equal squares

 Analysis of the structure and knowing precisely what you have to do